cpeele00/shizzle/README.md

 # Shizzle

-Documenation coming soon I promise.
+Better documenation coming soon I promise.
 Had to write this in 1 day because I got tired of dealing with Select2's weird api and had a tight deadline to meet.

-I'll provide a quick sample usage for now.
-More details coming soon!
-I'll have this whole thing tightened up by end of week.
-Until then **Use at own risk**

-**NOTE** requires **jquery and lodash** (yes, one day soon I'll remove the dependency on jquery...but I was in a time crunch)

  ![Alt text](shizzle.gif)

 ## Coming Soon!
-Live demo and better documentation...bear with me guys :-)
+Live demo, better documentation and evetually removing the dependency on jQuery.

+## Recent Changes
+* You can now set default data upon load ( setSelectedItems() ).
+* Also added placeholder support.
+* fireValidation() is now deprecated.
+Please use validate() instead.

+## Example Usage

-      // Here's the mark up you will need
+      // Here's the markup you will need
       <select id="my-filter" class="shizzle"></select>